Last Updated on March 15, 2021 by Julia Wilson

 8) Foster homes

-Sometimes it is better for an animal (or animals) to go to a foster home.
+Sometimes an animal (or animals) should go to a foster home.
 This may be so they can get a little more socialisation, there is not enough room at the shelter or in some cases, a litter of kittens or puppies come in, and they need to stay with mum for some weeks before they are old enough to adopt.

 9) Caring for orphans